knivier/knivier/README.md

 ### 🛠️ Future Goals

 On my path to becoming a **Full Stack Developer**, my goals include:
-- 🌟 Achieving **full proficiency in Java, C++ and JavaScript** for backend development, with some intermediate skills in Kotlin and Rust.
+- 🌟 Achieving **full proficiency in Java, C, and JavaScript** for backend development, with some intermediate skills in Kotlin and Rust.
 - 🎨 Mastering **HTML, CSS, and Bootstrap** for a sleek and responsive front-end experience.
 - 🤔 Understanding **DevOps** and how it can streamline my workflow.